-- Outbound indicates the data flows to be protected using IPsec. - Inbound filters traffic that should have been protected using IPsec. - Crypto ACLs must be extended ACLs.
+- Outbound indicates the data flows to be protected by the ACL. - Inbound filters traffic that should have been protected by the ACL. - Crypto ACLs must be extended ACLs.

 4. Crypto ACLs sample configuration

 Applied to R1 S0/0/0 outbound traffic: